-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.
 One of my favorite chapters in the book NurtureShock: New Thinking About Children, by Po Bronson and Ashley Merryman, is called “The Inverse Power of Praise.”
 The major point of this chapter is this: Offer praise for the effort put into things, not on the results themselves.

 The Damage of Praise